Dear Home Ec 101,

 It is probably the best cookware for blackening and searing.
-I’d recommend everyone have one cast iron skillet, even if it’s only for use under the broiler.
+I’d recommend everyone have one cast iron skillet, even if it’s only for use under the broiler in the oven.

 Cast iron must be seasoned.
 It’s also quite heavy and you shouldn’t use it to cook acidic foods.

 Now before someone goes nuts.
-Yes, it’s POSSIBLE to cook acidic foods in a well seasoned cast iron pot or pan.
+Yes, it’s POSSIBLE to cook acidic foods in a well-seasoned cast iron pot or pan.
 However, if the acidic food eats away enough of the seasoning it can come into contact with bare iron, which will cause a reaction.
-This will ruin your dish (the food) will be ruined with a metallic taste.
+This will ruin your dish (the food) with a metallic taste.